 Frownies supports women – and all people – in whatever way they feel their best.
-And we want to dispel a few myths out there – specifically that you need Botox to have a smooth forehead.
+And we want to dispel a few myths out there – specifically that you need injection or fillers to have a smooth forehead.

 First, Frownies wants you to know that you look beautiful just the way you are!
 Embrace your wrinkles, fine lines, expression lines.